also HPC Cluster one MS HPC Pack and use

 Type="ParametricSweep" MinCores="1" MaxCores="1" IsParametric="true" xmlns="http://schemas.microsoft.com/HPCS2008R2/scheduler/" />

-As mentioned earlier, when accessing through SSH, we also introduced the terminal.
-HPC Pack has commands that can be used in the terminal environment.
-These commands can alleviate the inconvenience of the GUI.
-Although there are many types of commands, we will introduce the main ones.
+Previously, we also introduced connecting to a terminal via SSH.
+HPC Pack provides commands that can be used in a terminal environment.
+These commands can alleviate the inconveniences of the GUI.
+While there are many types of commands, we will introduce only the representative ones.

 1) clusrun

-Clusrun is used to send terminal commands to nodes belonging to the cluster at the same time.
-This command is primarily for administrators, used for system management, such as checking the status of multiple nodes.
-This command is not found in general job schedulers, and in HPC Cluster services based on Slurm, it is replaced by middleware called ClusterShell.
+Clusrun is used to send terminal commands simultaneously to nodes within a cluster.
+This command is intended more for administrators than for users, primarily for checking the status of multiple nodes or for system administration tasks.
+It is not available in typical job schedulers, and in HPC cluster services based on Slurm, it is replaced by middleware called ClusterShell.

-The following /all option sends the command to all nodes in the cluster.
+The /all option sends the command to all nodes in the cluster, as shown below.

 PS C:\> clusrun /all hostname